MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

   - Assign PATs only the necessary permissions required for specific tasks.
 Avoid granting global access to multiple organizations or repositories.
   - Scoping PATs ensures that they have the minimum privileges needed, reducing the risk of accidental misuse.
 - **Avoid *write* or *manage* permissions on builds and releases:**
-  - PATs should not have write or manage permissions on builds, releases, or other critical resources.
+  - PATs shouldn't have write or manage permissions on builds, releases, or other critical resources.
-  - Restricting these permissions helps prevent unintended actions that could impact your pipelines or deployments.
+  - Restricting these permissions helps prevent unintended actions that could affect your pipelines or deployments.
 - **Set expiration dates and keep PATs secret:**
   - Always set an expiration date for PATs.
 Regularly review and renew them as needed.
   - Treat PATs as critical as passwords.
 Keep them confidential and avoid sharing them publicly or hardcoding them in your application code.
 - **Avoid hardcoding PATs in application code:**
-  - While it may seem convenient, avoid embedding PATs directly in your code.
+  - While it might seem convenient, avoid embedding PATs directly in your code.
   - Instead, use secure configuration files or environment variables to store and retrieve PATs dynamically.
 - **Regularly audit and revoke unused PATs:**
   - Administrators should periodically review all PATs using the [REST APIs](/rest/api/azure/devops/tokenadmin/personal-access-tokens/list).